jnozzi/cocoadev.com/markdown/AppleToolsMostWanted.md

-**General/AppleScript**
+**AppleScript**
-* Add a more programmer-friendly OSA language than General/AppleScript.
+* Add a more programmer-friendly OSA language than AppleScript.
 A la Frontier 4.x.

-*There's binding for General/JavaScript - [http://www.latenightsw.com/freeware/General/JavaScriptOSA/index.html].
+*There's binding for JavaScript - [http://www.latenightsw.com/freeware/JavaScriptOSA/index.html].
 I believe there are perl bindings out there too.*

 A selection of OSA language components: [http://homepage.mac.com/philip_aker/osa/osa.html]

 Apple Event Manager bindings for Perl: [http://search.cpan.org/~cnandor/Mac-Glue/], Python [http://appscript.sourceforge.net] and Ruby [http://rb-appscript.rubyforge.org].
 There are also Tcl bindings, but don't think they're as advanced. -- has

-**General/PerformanceTools**
+**PerformanceTools**

-**General/GraphicsTools**
+**GraphicsTools**

-*A simple icon editor (yea:2 nay:3) [There already is one: Developer/Applications/Utilities/General/IconComposer] �No, this is not an editor, just an importer. *How to make a simple editor for 128x128x32 icons with alpha?
+*A simple icon editor (yea:2 nay:3) [There already is one: Developer/Applications/Utilities/IconComposer] �No, this is not an editor, just an importer. *How to make a simple editor for 128x128x32 icons with alpha?
 Might as well just use Photoshop.*  As the naysayer, I just want to say that graphics design is simply beyond the scope of software engineering.
 I second the photoshop comment. *Sure, $650 is reasonable to make a bloody icon.
 Not.* Iconographer is a pretty nice alternative for small icons, but if you want a good-looking 128x128 icon, a full-out graphics editor is the way to go (i.e. Photoshop).

-Re: the $650 comment - So use General/GraphicConverter ($35) or the gimp ($0).
+Re: the $650 comment - So use GraphicConverter ($35) or the gimp ($0).
 The point is, for OSX icons the only difference between an icon editor and a general purpose image editor is canvas size.

 Because of both the resizable nature of OSX icons, and the general look and feel that seems common to them all, I think it's easier to at least start by copying the paper sketch of the icon design in a vector package anyway.

-Speaking of vector packages, is there an equivalent of the gimp or General/GraphicConverter for that kind of thing?
+Speaking of vector packages, is there an equivalent of the gimp or GraphicConverter for that kind of thing?
 I'd love to buy an Adobe thing, but I just shelled out for Elements (for other reasons than icon-making). *There's Intaglio [http://www.purgatorydesign.com] and Create [http://www.stone.com/] And nobody's mentioned the $15 Iconographer [http://www.mscape.com/products/iconographer.html] Doh.
 Nevermind.
 Someone did mention it.
 But they didn't post a link, so I'm leaving my comment.*

 "For Open Source vector graphics, there's Inkscape.
 There's a Fink package.
 It's oriented towards SVG, and works nicely with SVG-based KDE icons."